 Aims of the training session:

 - To raise awareness of Service children’s needs - To increase staff confidence with supporting Service children in school.

 1. Introduction to SSCE Cymru2.
 Armed Forces in Wales3.
 Service children's experiences4.
 Education in Wales5.
 Data and school admissions6.
 Mental health and wellbeing7.
 Extra-curricular activities8.
 Funding for schools9.
 Research and evidence.

 The session includes lots of opportunities for discussion, feedback and questions around the experiences of Service children and actions the school can take to embed good practice.
 A certificate will be awarded to all participants on completion of the CPD training.

 A number of CPD sessions are scheduled for the last week of every month.
-For further information and to register for one of the sessions, see the SSCE Cymru Events page.
+For further information and to register for one of the sessions, see the SSCE Cymru Training Sessions page.

 "The whole course was fantastic.
 I never really thought about the impact on Service children so it was a real eye opener."

 "All elements were beneficial, particularly the definition of military terms and structures to understand where my families in school fit into this and strategies to support the children.
 It brought the importance to the forefront of my mind."